 - Self-compassion is a form of self-pity

-- Self-compassion is weak
+- Self-compassion means weakness

 - Self-compassion will make me lazy

 - Self-compassion will make me self-centered